levilindsey/space-debris/src/grafx/README.md

   and vertex indices configurations.
 - Algorithms for converting to and from a vertex indexing array.
 - An algorithm for polygon subdivision.
-  - This is used for tesselating all faces of a polygon into a parameterized number of triangles.
+  - This is used for [tesselating][tesselation] all faces of a polygon into a parameterized number of triangles.
   - All of the resulting vertices can then be pushed out to a given radius in order to render a smoother sphere.
 - An algorithm for mapping spherical lat-long textures onto an icosahedron.